Home / Advanced Search

 Congenital Heart Disease, Vol.14, No.1, pp. 42-45, 2019, DOI:10.1111/chd.12703

 Abstract Management of the patent ductus arteriosus (PDA) in the premature infant has been a point of controversy for decades as smaller and earlier gestational age infants have been surviving.
 Increasing experience with catheter‐based device closure has gener‐ ated a new wave of interest in this subject.
 In this era, echocardiography plays a cen‐ tral role for collaboration within a multispecialty team.
 Reliability of echocardiography is improved by applying an institutionally derived standard approach to imaging, data collection, and reporting.
-The key aspects of both the physiology and anatomy of the PDA to distinguish infants that may benefit from intervention are… More >
+The key aspects of both the physiology and anatomy of the PDA to distinguish infants that More >

 Displaying 1-10 on page 1 of 11.
 Per Page